 LOS standards are flexible and unique to each municipality.
-The City selects the type of service standard that appropriately evaluates how the parks program is operating.
-The purpose of this is to allow each community to have the most input of the service standards that represent local values and needs.
-LOS standards are required by the Growth Management Act within the Comprehensive Plan, and the standards adopted in the PROS Plan will be incorporated and used within the Parks and Recreation chapter.
+The City selects the type of service standard that would be respresent how the parks program is operating.
+The purpose of this is to allow each community to have the most input of the service standards that best meet local values and needs.
+LOS standards are a required by the Growth Management act within the Comprehensive Plan, and the standards adopted in the PROS Plan will be incorporated and used within the Parks and Recreation chapter.
 Each City is responsible for estimating the future demand and capacity needs on services for anticipated population growth.
 Standards provide clear guidance on how parks projects within the Capital Improvement Plan (CIP) should be prioritized.